Jump to a Topic

 Name of Event

 Every event is required to have a name (up to 100 characters).
-The name of your event will appear on all calendar views and in the daily bulletin events feed.
-Some events will also be featured in the weekly bulletin.
+The name of your event will appear on all calendar views and in Today@Willamette’s “Things to Do.”

 Consider what would best inform users of the bulletin and calendar what your event is.
 If your event title is long, confusing or unclear from the title, you could enter something like "Science lecture with Dr. Yoda Beaker" or "Jazz concert with Louis Armstrong."
 You can then list the full event title at the beginning of the event summary.